Gold Coast Termite inspection

 A termite inspection is part of a termite treatment process

-Why is a full termite inspection required before a termite treatment?
+Why is a full inspection required before a termite treatment?

-There is key information the pest professional needs to confirm, as it can impact the Gold Coast termite control program.
+There is key information the pest professional needs to confirm, which is provided by a detailed inspection:

 • What species of termite is attacking the building?
 (Is there more than one species?)